Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 • Custom Property Name2: JSmithDateTo

-We can get the User Name of the current instance of the Form with the Function CurrentUser().
+We can retrieve the user name of the current form instance using the CurrentUser() function.

-When the User-Name prefixes to the Custom Property Names we can easily save and retrieve individual User's parameter values and use them on their instance of the same Form as well.
+When the User-Name prefixes the Custom Property Names, we can easily save and retrieve individual users' parameter values and use them on their instance of the same Form as well.

-Another point we have to keep in mind is that new users may be added to the same Workgroup and this method should work for them also when they start using the RptParameter Form.
+Another point to remember is that new users may be added to the same Workgroup, and this method should work for them also when they start using the RptParameter Form.

-We must write the VBA Routines in such a way that whenever a new user starts working with the RptParameter Form; the User must be identified as a newcomer and Custom Properties in that User must be created automatically, rather than creating it manually as we did in the earlier example.
+We must write the VBA Routines in such a way that whenever a new user starts working with the RptParameter Form, the User must be identified as a newcomer and the Custom Properties for that User must be created automatically.

 The Custom Property Creation Code.